jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 information to his commander, Suryadarma, who agrees that the matter is worth investigation.

-**Returning to 25 September 1988  at Muharto Residence **Muharto flies to Tasikmalaya in an open-cockpit Japanese monoplane.
-During the flight, he wonders which of the blockade-running pilots he might be, The first two had been routine commercial runs, with even a flight attendent.
-His thoughts drift to the last, and most eventful blockade run two months before.

-**Later that day  **This aircraft, a Nikosoren, was one of a score barely servicable planes the Japanese had left behind.
+**Returning to 25 September 1988  at Muharto Residence **Muharto tells Cameron that he flew to Tasikmalaya on a Nikosoren, was one of a score barely servicable planes the Japanese had left behind.
 The air force mechanics kept these aircraft flying through skill and guesswork, but Muharto was aware that any flight could end in disaster.
 To keep his